DoNOF/DoNOF-Documentation/docs/input.rst

                       = 0      Short Printing

-                      = 1      Output at initial and final iterations including MOs,Pop,APSG,Lag,IPs,DMs,CJK
+                      = 1      Output at initial and final iterations

                       = 2      Output everything at each iteration

 IWRITEC:             Output option for the coefficient matrix

-                      = 0      No output (DEFAULT)
+                      = 0      Not do it (DEFAULT)

-                      = 1      Output the coefficient matrix
+                      = 1      Do it

 IMULPOP:             Mulliken population analysis

-                      = 0      Do not do (DEFAULT)
+                      = 0      Not do it (DEFAULT)

-                      = 1      Do a Mulliken pop. analysis
+                      = 1      Do it

 PRINTLAG:            Output option for the lagrange multipliers

-                      = F      No output (DEFAULT)
+                      = F      Not do it (DEFAULT)

-DIAGLAG:             Diagonalize lagrange multipliers print canonical vectors and print new diagonal elements of 1RDM
+DIAGLAG:             Diagonalize Lagrange multipliers.
+Print new 1e- Energies, Canonical MOs, and new diagonal elements of the 1RDM

-                      = F      (DEFAULT)
+                      = F      Not do it (DEFAULT)

-IEKT:                Use the EKT (DEFAULT VALUE = 0)
+IEKT:                Calculate the Ionization Potentials using the Extended Koopmans' Theorem (EKT)

+                      = 0      Not do it (DEFAULT)

-                      = 1      Calculate ionization potentials
+                      = 1      Do it

 IAIMPAC:             Write information into a WFN file (UNIT 7) for the AIMPAC program

-                      = 0      Do not do
+                      = 0      Not do it

-                      = 1      Write into a WFN file (DEFAULT)
+                      = 1      Do it (DEFAULT)

 NOUTRDM:             Print option for atomic RDMs

-                      = 0      No output (DEFAULT)
+                      = 0      Not do it (DEFAULT)

-                      = 1      Print atomic RDMs in 1RDM and 2RDM files
+                      = 1      Print atomic RDMs in 1DM and 2DM files

-NTHRESHDM:           THRESHDM=10.0**(-NTHRESHDM)
+NTHRESHDM:           THRESHDM = 10.0**(-NTHRESHDM)

                       = 6      (DEFAULT)

-NSQT:                Use an unformatted 2RDM file
+NSQT:                Print OPTION for 2DM file

+                      = 0      Formatted file

-                      = 1      (DEFAULT)
+                      = 1      Unformatted file (DEFAULT)

 NOUTCJK:             Print option for CJ12 and CK12